 I'm excited to have this space for updating friends and family on what I'm doing, finding, loving, researching or just...thinking.
 I may also be adding short videos.
-The 'Gallery' page in the Art section has seven new additions.
-No "major" paintings, just some pretty good sketches.
-I thought my not painting in a while, meant I wasn't being creative since preparing for, and finally moving last year.
+The 'Gallery' page in the Art section also has new additions.
+I thought that not painting in a while, meant I wasn't being creative since preparing for, and finally moving last year.

 Yet, creativity manifested itself in other ways, including in a kitchen counter-top I refinished last year in preparation for selling my first home.
 I'll find / post the video here at some point, and share how it was all done.